A Bayesian approach to tissue-fraction estimation for oncological PET segmentation

 \section{Discussion}

-In this manuscript, we proposed an estimation-based approach to segmentation.
-Most conventional methods perform the segmentation task by classifying each voxel in the image as exclusively belonging to a certain region.
-These methods are apt to delineate images with very small voxel sizes, where each voxel can be assumed to completely occupied by only one region.
-However, in PET, due to the larger voxel size and resultant TFEs, a voxel may contain more than one region.
-In an oncological PET image, a voxel may contain both the tumor and the background.
-Thus, these conventional methods have an inherent limitation in segmenting these images.
-We address this limitation by framing the segmentation task as an estimation problem, where the fractional volume that the tumor occupies in each voxel is estimated.
+In this manuscript, we proposed a Bayesian approach to tissue-fraction estimation for segmentation in oncological PET.
+Conventional segmentation methods are typically classification-based, i.e.~classifying each voxel in the image as belonging to a certain tissue class.
+Thus, these methods are inherently limited in modeling TFEs.
+While probabilistic techniques can provide estimates of probabilities that each image voxel belongs to a tissue class, these probabilistic estimates are unrelated to TFEs.
+We address this inherent limitation by framing the segmentation task as an estimation problem, where the fractional volume that the tumor occupies in each voxel is estimated.
 Through this strategy, we are able to explicitly model the TFEs while performing segmentation.

 Quantitatively, the proposed method yielded accurate performance on estimation of the ground-truth TFA maps and on segmentation tasks, and significantly outperformed the considered segmentation methods, yielding the lowest pixel-wise EMSE and normalized area EMSE, and the highest DSC and JSC, as evaluated using both clinically realistic simulation studies (Fig.~\ref{fig:simul_metrics}) and clinical images from multi-center trial data (Fig.~\ref{fig:patient_metric_plot}).
 With clinical images, the method yielded a DSC of $0.82$ (95\% CI: $0.78$,~$0.86$).
-Qualitatively, the method demonstrated the ability to yield accurate tumor delineations, as we observe from the results in Fig.~\ref{fig:simul_contour} and Fig.~\ref{fig:patient_contour}.
+Qualitatively, the method yielded isocontours of close match to the ground-truth isocontours defined at different considered TFA values, as we observe from the results in Fig.~\ref{fig:simul_contour} and Fig.~\ref{fig:patient_contour}.
+Additionally, as shown in Fig.~\ref{fig:isocontour_diagram} for a representative tumor with substantial intra-tumor heterogeneity, the proposed method correctly estimates the TFA value as unity for pixels that are within the tumor boundary but have relatively low intensity.
+This observation was consistent across different heterogeneous tumors, showing the reliable performance of the proposed method even with heterogeneous tumors.
+We believe that the method is reliable in this scenario because the method estimates the TFA by computing the conditional expectation of the TFA in that pixel given the entire reconstructed PET image, and not just the intensity of that pixel (Eq.~\eqref{eq: vhatm*}).
 All these results demonstrate the ability of the method to accurately estimate the TFA within each image pixel and yield accurate tumor segmentations.